 A strategic approach to diversity, equity and inclusion can help people and societies thrive

-Accelerated by global calls for racial justice and equity, organisational focus on diversity, equity and inclusion (DEI) has evolved from a “nice to have” to a business imperative.
+Accelerated by global calls for racial justice and equity, organizational focus on diversity, equity and inclusion (DEI) has evolved from a “nice to have” to a business imperative.
 Consumers, investors, communities and talent are now seeking out companies that are making progress on social sustainability measures — moving the needle on the “S” of ESG, which has DEI at its heart.

 When leaders proactively work to advance equality, they tend to see improvements in their bottom lines.
-The employee experience becomes more appealing — organisations are better equipped to attract and retain top talent, and people are more highly engaged and motivated to increase productivity and performance.
+The employee experience becomes more appealing — organizations are better equipped to attract and retain top talent, and people are more highly engaged and motivated to increase productivity and performance.
 And when the workforce includes people from diverse backgrounds who feel empowered to present ideas born of a variety of experiences, innovation grows.

 Engagement, accountability and leadership

-Organisation design and governance
+Organization design and governance